Flip conjugacy and asymptotic continuous orbit equivalence of Smale spaces: Flip conjugacy and asymptotic continuous orbit equivalence

-\end{lemma} \begin{proof} By Lemma \ref{lem:6.2}, the equality \eqref{eq:hphixallx} holds for all periodic points $x\in X.$ Since the set of periodic points $\Per_\phi(X)$ is dense in $X$ and $c_1:X\longrightarrow \Z$ is continuous, we have the equality \eqref{eq:hphixallx} for all points in $X.$ \end{proof} We thus have \begin{proposition} Assume that Smale spaces $(X,\phi)$ and $(Y,\psi)$ are irreducible.
-If there exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between them, then they are flip conjugate. \end{proposition} \begin{proof} By Lemma \ref{lem:6.3}, the equality \eqref{eq:hphixallx} hold for all points in $X.$ Since the cocycle function $c_1:X\longrightarrow \Z$ is continuous, the equality \eqref{eq:hphixallx} implies that the homeomorphisms $\phi$ on $X$ and $\psi$ on $Y$ are continuous orbit equivalent in the sense of Boyle-Tomiyama \cite{BT}.
-By Boyle-Tomiyama's theorem \cite[Theorem 3.2]{BT}, we conclude that $(X,\phi)$ and $(Y,\psi)$ are flip conjugate. \end{proof}
+\end{lemma} \begin{proof} By Lemma \ref{lem:6.2}, the equality \eqref{eq:hphixallx} holds for all periodic points $x\in X.$ Now $X$ is irreducible, so that the set of periodic points is dense in $X$.
+As $c_1:X\longrightarrow \Z$ is continuous, we have the equality \eqref{eq:hphixallx} for all points in $X.$ \end{proof} We have the following theorem. \begin{theorem} Let $(X,\phi)$ and $(Y,\psi)$ be irreducible Smale spaces.
+The following conditions are equivalent: \begin{enumerate} {\roman{enumi}} {\textup{(\theenumi)}} \item $(X,\phi)$ and $(Y,\psi)$ are flip conjugate. \item There exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi).$ \end{enumerate} \end{theorem} \begin{proof} The implication (i) $\Longrightarrow$ (ii) is obvious.
+It remains to show that the implication (ii) $\Longrightarrow$ (i) holds.
+Let $h:X\longrightarrow Y$ be a periodic point preserving homeomorphism that gives rise to an asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi).$ By Lemma \ref{lem:6.3}, the equality \eqref{eq:hphixallx} hold for all points in $X.$ Since the cocycle function $c_1:X\longrightarrow \Z$ is continuous, the equality \eqref{eq:hphixallx} implies that the homeomorphisms $\phi$ on $X$ and $\psi$ on $Y$ are continuously orbit equivalent in the sense of Boyle-Tomiyama \cite{BT}.
+By Boyle-Tomiyama's theorem \cite[Theorem 3.2]{BT}, we conclude that $(X,\phi)$ and $(Y,\psi)$ are flip conjugate. \end{proof} There is no known examples of Smale spaces such that they are asymptotically continuous orbit equivalent but not flip conjugate.

-Since a flip conjugacy gives rise to a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi),$ we thus have the following theorem. \begin{theorem} Two irreducible Smale spaces $(X,\phi)$ and $(Y,\psi)$ are flip conjugate if and only if there exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi).$ \end{theorem}

-There is no known examples of Smale spaces such that they are asymptotically continuous orbit equivalent but not flip conjugate.